boldbi/bold-bi-docs/docs/faq/how-to-restart-the-bold-bi-embedded-application.md

 ## Kubernetes

-1. Please run the following command to restart all the Bold BI Embedded services.
+1. Please run the following command to restart all of the Bold BI Embedded services.
 ~~~
 kubectl rollout restart deploy -n {namespace}
 ~~~